lisp-mirror/clcon/README.md

 - Simple, one-click installable CL environment for beginners

 ## Current state
+Overall state and quality is "working prototype"
 - REPL with command history and history substitution
-- debugger prototype (show condition, list frames, invoke restarts)
+- debugger prototype (show condition, list frames, view locals, invoke restarts)
 - completion for lisp symbols and filenames in REPL
 - find source in REPL
 - swank-based inspector
 - compilation error browser
 - editor buffer list
 - you can still run tcl code with special "escapes"
+- prototypes of "Find" and "Find next" commands for text and treeview

 ## Installation and startup
 You need: